cambridge-ceu/csd3/Python/Synapse.md

 R CMD INSTALL synapserutils_1.0.0.15.tar.gz
 ```

-The change to `configure` is necessary, since all Python packages have been installed.
+The change to `configure` is necessary, since by default it uses root directories (a user does not have permission) but all Python packages have been installed.

 ### Command-line tool